 CPC is the largest privately owned beef producer in Australia

 Consolidated Pastoral Company (‘CPC’) is the largest privately owned beef producer in Australia.
-Its operations include breeding, grass- and grain-feeding cattle, domestic and live export sales across 16 stations comprising 5.5m hectares of land in Australia and two feedlots in Indonesia.
-Today CPC has capacity to hold 375,000 head of cattle.
+Its operations include breeding, grass- and grain-feeding cattle and domestic and live export sales across 16 stations comprising 5.5m hectares of land in Australia and two feedlots in Indonesia.
+Today, CPC has capacity to hold 367,500 head of cattle.

 - Upon acquisition Terra Firma introduced a more commercial mindset to the business along with an analytical capability to identify investment opportunities to develop existing assets, explore new geographical markets and make add-on acquisitions.
-Having undertaken a major strategic review, the business is focused on repositioning itself to be a customer-focused marketer of beef, as well as a cattle producer.
+Under Terra Firma’s ownership, CPC has repositioned itself to be a customer-focused marketer of beef, as well as a cattle producer.
 CPC is driving to be the industry leader in operations and genetics, as well as financial and administrative management.

 Developing through capital expenditure

 Building through mergers and acquisitions

-- CPC has acquired six additional properties since Terra Firma’s original investment, bringing additional breeding and grazing capacity to support an increase in the size of the herd.
-They also provide greater flexibility in the way in which cattle are bred, grown and marketed, and offer defensive possibilities in times of adverse climatic conditions.
+- Under Terra Firma’s ownership, CPC has improved breeding and grazing capacity through M&A. This has resulted in flexibility in the way which cattle are bred, grown and marketed, and it offers defensive possibilities in times of adverse climatic change.

-- In 2015 CPC increased its stake in its Indonesian joint venture, JJAA, from 50 per cent to 80 per cent to improve CPC’s portfolio performance and its position in the beef supply chain.
+- In 2015, CPC increased its stake in its Indonesian joint venture, JJAA, from 50 per cent to 80 per cent to improve the business’s portfolio performance and its position in the beef supply chain.

 Lowering the cost of capital to create extra upside